 Applying to the Island Foundation is a two-step process:

-To determine if your request could be considered for funding by the Foundation, you may either call the Foundation or submit a letter of inquiry.
+1) Initial Contact—To determine if your request could be considered for funding by the Foundation, you may either call or write to the Foundation.
 The Foundation’s contact information is:

 Island Foundation, Inc.